University of Akron 55th Tire Mechanics Short Course

 Yokohama Corporation of North America, Cornelius, NC, USA

 Today’s pneumatic tire must serve four functions: (1) support a moving load; (2) generate steering forces; (3) generate driving and braking forces; and (4) provide isolation from road irregularities.
-In examining the complex mechanism involved in satisfying these four requirements, participants will study the tire’s importance in determining overall vehicle performance; for no matter what level of complexity is designed into a vehicle, its only communication with the road is through its tires, which must be tough and strong yet flexible.
+In examining the complex mechanisms involved in satisfying the four requirements, participants will study the tire’s importance in determining overall vehicle performance; for no matter what level of complexity is designed into a vehicle, its only communication with the road is through its tires, which must be tough and strong, yet flexible.
+The following topics will be covered:

 1. Mechanics of force generation in the contact patch